(previously known as : Culama expressa)

 (Photo : courtesy of Ian Common, from Moths of Australia)

-These Caterpillars bore into :
+These Caterpillars have been found boring into :

 The larval tunnels often interconnect with those of other caterpillars of the same species.